4 min read

-Ever had to ride home with your dog after he’d been swimming at the lake?
-Or given your dog a bath, and thought he smelled worse afterwards?
+Ever had to ride home with your dog after they’d been swimming at the lake?
+Or given your dog a bath, and thought they smelled worse afterward?

 Wet dog smell can be caused by natural oils and microorganisms like bacteria and yeasts that emit a foul smell when combined with water at bath time, or after playing in a lake, pond, or in the rain.
 If wet dog smell is just a result of normal doggy flora, there are several things you can do to remedy the smell.

-Groom your dog daily to brush off excess hair and debris.
-Make sure any discharge from eyes, ears, etc. and excrement and urine is wiped off.
+- Groom your dog daily to brush off excess hair and debris.
+Make sure any discharge from the eyes and ears is removed, and excrement and urine are wiped off.

-Bathe your dog weekly or bi-weekly.
+- Bathe your dog every month or as per a vet's recommendations.
 Use a good shampoo designed for dogs, and rinse residue off well.
 Be careful not to overwash as this can dry out your dog's skin and hair coat, and cause skin conditions that will make odor more problematic.

-On furniture, bedding, and carpets you can spray a diluted vinegar mixture to disinfect and deodorize dog smell.
-Or use baking soda on furniture and carpets and vacuum it up afterwards to remove odors.
+- On furniture, bedding, and carpets you can spray a diluted vinegar mixture to disinfect and deodorize dog smell.
+Or, use baking soda on furniture and carpets and vacuum it up afterward to remove odors.

 Dogs with parasites, bacterial skin infections, or yeast infections can be particularly funky smelling when wet.
 These infections can get into folds of the skin and creases, where they multiply and cause skin problems that are both irritating for your dog, and smelly for everyone else.
 Addressing parasites, bacteria, and yeast conditions with the appropriate medications will relieve your dog's discomfort and yours.